 The Jesse Smith Library had its beginnings in 1894 when Mary E. Smith of Harrisville bequeathed a sum of money and a parcel of land at the corner of East Avenue and Main Street to the Town of Burrillville to be held in trust until such time as a public library could be erected in memory of her late husband, Jesse M. Smith.

-It took nearly 15 years, but the town fathers finally began construction of the Memorial Block, a three story brick commercial building which was planned to house various businesses and recreational facilities, including a bowling alley and assembly hall, town offices, and, in the southwest corner of the second floor, a library room.
-The Jesse M. Smith Memorial Library was dedicated in the fall of 1906.
+It took many years, but the town fathers finally began construction of the Memorial Block, a three story brick commercial building which was planned to house various businesses and recreational facilities, including a bowling alley and assembly hall, town offices, and, in the southwest corner of the second floor, a library room.
+The Jesse M. Smith Memorial Library, was dedicated in the fall of 1906.

 This served the library needs of the community until 1933 when local mill owner and philanthropist Austin T. Levy undertook the Town Buildings Project.

 This project included construction of the Town Building, The Assembly Theatre, and the razing of the Memorial Block to make way for a new Jesse Smith Library building.
 The building was completed in 1935, and The Jesse M. Smith Memorial Library was dedicated.